flutter/website/src/docs/development/add-to-app/multiple-flutters.md

 [platform channels][] (or [Pigeon][]) through the host platform.
 To see our roadmap on communication, or other multiple-Flutters issues, see [Issue 72009][].

+{{site.alert.warning}}
+  In 1.26, the use of [platform views][] is not supported in conjunction with multiple Flutters.
+When a second Flutter instance is created, platform views will be globally disabled.
+{{site.alert.end}}

 ## Scenarios

 Before Flutter 1.26, multiple instances of `FlutterEngine` and its associated